WalletScrutiny/WalletScrutinyCom/_android/com.ctrade.mobile.md

 ---
 ### App Description
-C-Trade appears to be a trading platform:
+C-Trade is a centralized trading platform:

 > Trade crypto perpetual contracts and derivatives in our convenient mobile app!
 We make it easier and faster to trade BTC and ETH on your mobile device.